- Do we respond to the whispering sound to us that we are sinners or we disregard it?

 It is a shaming thing to say that the more we get older, the more we get better at lying.
 Lying ingrained in our fabric without any ounce of guilt or remorse.
 We lie with extreme ease and innovate in it as it is a skill we have to acquire.
 The psychologist Bruno Verschuere said " the truth comes naturally, but lying takes effort and sharp flexible mind."

 How Often we Lie?

-Last year, in the journal psychiatric, there was a study carried on college students to measure lie daily.
+Last year, there was a study carried on college students to measure lie daily.
 The results showed that 18 % of college students lie daily.